-Child includes everyone under the age of 18 or 25 if a care leaver.
+Child/children includes everyone under the age of 18.

 Parents refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers, adoptive parents, and local authority corporate parents.

 Safeguarding Legislation and Guidance

 The following safeguarding legislation and guidance has been considered when drafting this policy: